mseidel819/recipe-app-api/README.md

 # recipe-app-api

-There are two setions of this project. both require user authentication:
+There are two setions of this project. both (will eventually) require user authentication:

 ## app/recipe